xuyangkang/AlgorithmTemplates/README.md

 I use Emacs and C++ (Maybe C with STL?
 LOL )

-- Java is sometimes slow and tricky.
-Java has some useful features like BigInteger, isProbablePrime() and regex, but it's not used very often in programming contests.
-I think it's OK to use C++.
+- Java is fat, slow and sometimes tricky.

-- I often work on CodeForces, TopCoder and Russian OJs.
-They have good c++11 support.
-So I use C++11 here.
+- CodeForces, TopCoder and Russian OJs support c++11 well.
+So I use C++11

-- Emacs works well with GNU toolkits and can be "deep" configured by emacs lisp.
+- Emacs works well with GNU toolkits and can be "deep" configured by emacs lisp

 Usage
 ===